Compact-bounded topological groups: Basic properties

-\item any regular closed subset of X is (weakly) compact-bounded. \end{enumerate} \end{prop} \begin{proof} The proof of (1) is trivial.
-We will to show (2).
+\item any regular closed subset of X is (weakly) compact-bounded. \end{enumerate} \end{prop} \begin{proof} For compact-bounded spaces, items (1) and (2) have been earlier established in Corollary 3.6 of \cite{AOT}.
+Now, for weakly compact-bounded spaces, the proof of (1) is trivial.
+We will show (2).
 Let $A$ be a regular closed subspace of $X$ and let $\{U_n \cap A: n\in \omega \}$ be a disjoint family of non-empty open subsets of $A$, where $U_n$ is open in $X$ for each $n\in \omega$.
 Since $\{ U_n \cap{\rm int}(A):n\in \omega\}$ is a disjoint family of non-empty open subsets of $X$, then there is a compact subspace $K\subset X$ which intersects infinitely many elements of $\{ U_n \cap {\rm int}(A):n\in \omega\}$.
-Clearly, $K\cap A$ is a compact subspace of $A$ and so $A$ is (weakly) compact-bounded. \end{proof}
+Thus, $A$ is weakly compact-bounded. \end{proof}

-Both parts of the following proposition have simple proofs which we omit.
+The clause (1) of the following proposition has a simple proof which we omit.
+The clause (2) is proved in Corollary 3.6 of \cite{AOT}.

-\begin{prop} Given any space X, \begin{enumerate}[(a)] \item if X is a finite union of (weakly) compact-bounded spaces, then X is (weakly) compact-bounded.
+\begin{prop} Let X be a space. \begin{enumerate} \item If X is a finite union of (weakly) compact-bounded spaces, then X is (weakly) compact-bounded.

-\item if X contains a dense (weakly) compact-bounded space, then X is (weakly) compact-bounded. \end{enumerate} \end{prop}
+\item If X contains a dense (weakly) compact-bounded space, then X is (weakly) compact-bounded. \end{enumerate} \end{prop}

 \begin{prop} For any topological space X, the following are equivalent: \begin{enumerate} \item X is weakly compact-bounded;

 \item For any family $\mathcal{U}$ of non-empty open subsets of X, there is a weakly compact-bounded subspace $A\subset X$ such that $A$ meets infinitely many elements of $\mathcal{U}$. \end{enumerate} \end{prop} \begin{proof}(1)$\Rightarrow$(2) is clear since a compact space is weakly compact-bounded.